How can I apply to your team?

 The identity of the Hiring Managers is kept a secret, known only by members of the Toontown Rewritten team.
 Rest assured, they have been trained thoroughly in their jobs!

-I’m applying for moderator but I’ve received an infraction in the past.
+I’m applying for Game Moderator but I’ve received an infraction in the past.
 Will this disqualify me?

 What kind of tools do Moderators use?